Emy Hagman

-Emy Hagman (9 June 1906 – 30 January 1976) was Swedish film actress and stage actress.
+Emy Hagman (9 June 1906 – 30 January 1976) was a Swedish film actress and stage actress.
 She appeared mainly in comedies, often with rural settings although she was herself a native of the city of Gothenburg.
 She was married to the actor Carl Hagman from 1927 until their divorce in 1941.
 Their daughter Britt Hagman was a child actress, who had a brief screen career in the late 1930s and early 1940s.

 She made her stage debut in 1923 and appeared in around twenty revues staged by Karl Gerhard from 1925 to 1960.
 She also worked on stage for the director Ragnar Klange, also appearing several of his films.